 [Since today, March 8th, is National Proofreading Day I thought I would re-post this article from a few years ago, with some revisions.
 I’ve left the comments attached below since so many were illustrative.
 Please add new thoughts as well.]

-Since I have regularly displayed my lack of proofreading skills in past blog posts I thought it might be appropriate to look at some ways we can effectively proof our work.
+I have regularly displayed my lack of proofreading skills in past blog posts.
+In fact, it got so bad I’ve had to hire someone to proofread my posts before I fling them upon you.
+Thus it might be appropriate to look at some ways everyone can effectively proof their own work.

-At every conference I’ve ever attended there is at least one person’s proposal, pitch page, or sample chapter that has a typo which jumps off the page.
+At every conference I’ve ever attended, there is at least one person’s proposal, pitch page, or sample chapter with a typo that jumps off the page.
 It is never a “fatal” error, but noticeable nonetheless.

-At least try not to have the typo in the title of the book (yes that has happened).
+At least try not to have the typo in the title of the book.
+(Yes that has happened more than once.)

 Read Your Work Out Loud